jameshughes89/cs2XX-ComputerArchitecture/site/topics/layout/bus.rst

     * Move the register's value to ``01``

-* What would this mean in terms of the signals along the busses?
+* Below is a table showing the program of how the signals should be set along the busses

 .. list-table:: Program to swap values between memory address ``00`` and ``01``
     :widths: auto